 4. Material Noun: It is simply a name of various raw materials or elements which exist in nature or the environment.
 Also, some of them are evolved from animals or plants after the biodegradation process.
-Material nouns are formed from nature like gold, silver, iron, coal, rock, copper, aluminum, etc. The most important thing about this noun is that it only indicated the materials or substances and not people, places, etc.
+Material nouns are formed from nature like gold, silver, iron, coal, rock, copper, aluminum, etc. The most college of commerce & management Subject- English important thing about this noun is that it only indicated the materials orsubstances and not people, places, etc.